 - It has also exposed the indigenous people of the UAE to customs and practices that are different to the conservative Muslim morals and standards of their own culture.

-- Islam is the official religion of the country and there is freedom to practice religion for other faiths.
+- Islam is the official religion of the country and expats in Dubai have the freedom to practice other faiths.

 - All the faithful of the major religions may worship in buildings or compounds dedicated for worship and there are numerous churches and Hindu temples in the city of Dubai.